Signetics 2650: Instruction set

-Although the instruction LOAD register zero with register zero would appear meaningless, and was officially unsupported, it did set the condition code and was often used to determine the status of this register..
-The Signetics Assembler generated code as if it was the instruction IORZ,R0 instead.
+Although the LODZ R0 (load register zero with register zero) instruction is supported by the Signetics assembler, its binary encoding is not allowed.
+The assembler substitutes the binary for the semantically equivalent instruction IORZ R0 instead.

 Indexing

 With all arithmetic and logical instructions using absolute (direct) addressing, bits 14 and 13 of the address field are used to indicate the indexing mode as follows: